A Not So Little India in London

 Source: The official website of Neasden Temple

-We arrived in time for the Arti ceremony at the Maha-Mandap on the first floor of the temple.
-Several monks in saffron robes performed the ceremony with candle lights and musical prayer.
-Pious worshippers of all ages and visitors sat quietly, under and surrounded by shrines, sacred images and intricate carvings.
-The chanting sound resonated across the hall and I could smell the floral scent of the incense sticks.
-None of my senses were prepared to witness such spiritual occasion.
-It was awe-inspiring like they promised.
+We arrived just in time for the arti ceremony at the maha-mandap on the first floor of the temple.
+Several monks in saffron robes performed the ritual with candlelight and musical prayer.
+Devout worshippers of all ages, along with visitors, sat quietly beneath and around the shrines, sacred images and intricate carvings.
+The chanting resonated throughout the hall, and the soft floral scent of incense lingered in the air.
+None of my senses were quite prepared for such a spiritual occasion — it was as awe-inspiring as promised.

-I was told that the visit won’t be complete without having a vegetarian lunch at Shayona across the street.
-I am not personally a fan of vegetarian meals, (can’t handle a chicken-less curry) but this one, I’d give it a naan out of ten!
+I was told that a visit wouldn’t be complete without a vegetarian lunch at Shayona across the street.
+I’m not usually a fan of vegetarian meals (I struggle with a chicken-less curry), but this one… I’d give it a naan out of ten! 😄

-DSC08366Shayona offers quite a range of northern-indian food, different from the south-indian food that I was accustomed to having in Malaysia.
-The over-ordering and stomach-bursting situation, all ticked at this meal.
+DSC08366Shayona offers quite a range of North Indian dishes, which are rather different from the South Indian food I was accustomed to in Malaysia.
+The usual over-ordering and stomach-bursting situation?
+All boxes ticked with this meal.

 DSC08384 DSC08372 DSC08388DSC08406

-Chaat – a blanket of savoury, crispy snacks on top of potato, chick peas, yoghurt and tamarind sauce.
-It’s a very novel taste for a starter, a blend of sweet and savoury that I really enjoyed.
+Chaat — a blanket of savoury, crispy bites layered over potatoes, chickpeas, yoghurt and tamarind sauce.
+It’s a wonderfully novel starter, a delightful balance of sweet and savoury that I thoroughly enjoyed.

-Another really interesting one is the Pani Puri below – rows of puffed bread stuffed with spices, boiled potato and chick peas taken with a shot of mint water.
-All in a mouthful.
+Another particularly interesting dish was the pani puri below — small, puffed shells filled with spiced potatoes and chickpeas, taken with a shot of mint water.
+All in a single mouthful.

 DSC08386DSC08408

-Also had some naan, the restaurant’s special fried rice and my absolute favourite of all, paneer tikka masala.
+We also had some naan, the restaurant’s special fried rice, and my absolute favourite — paneer tikka masala.

 DSC08412 DSC08424

-The lunch ended with a sweet note from my large glass of pink falooda, which was a mix of rose syrup, vermicelli, basil seeds, tapioca pearls and milk.
+Lunch ended on a sweet note with a large glass of pink falooda — a delightful mix of rose syrup, vermicelli, basil seeds, tapioca pearls and milk.

 DSC08382

-If this isn’t enough for you, at the front of Shayona there is a pastry shop selling lots of colourful sweets.
+If that isn’t enough for you, there’s a pastry shop at the front of Shayona selling an array of colourful sweets.

 DSC08437 DSC08436 DSC08435 DSC08434 DSC08433

-This trip to Neasden left me a little giddy with excitement – a clear sign of my homesickness.
-(Ah… my regular trip to the banana leaf rice shop in Kuala Lumpur)
+This trip to Neasden left me feeling a little giddy with excitement — a clear sign of homesickness.
+(Ah… my regular trips to the banana leaf rice shops in Kuala Lumpur.)

 DSC08471